Leaning Aircraft Engines, II

 Big radial engines like Pratt&Whitney Wasp / Wasp Major and the Wright Cyclones were all run at LOP, ensuring reliable and long service life and without the problems caused by running rich of peak.

-Maintain the same mixture level as during cruise, just reduce the throttle (by reducing MAP) to maintain the same power levels.
+Gradually increase the mixture as you descend, just reduce the throttle (by reducing MAP) to maintain the same power levels.
 Before entering the circuit set the mixture to fully rich, just in case a go-around is needed.

 From the above we can see that the Lean of Peak (LOP) method is the best way to reduce fuel consumption and be assured that the engine has a long and healty service life.